Paper sons: Life after immigration

 The state of California formally apologized to thousands of Chinese immigrants who helped build the state while facing persistent racism and debilitating laws targeting them in 2009.

+In Canada amnesty was provided by the Chinese Adjustment Statement Program starting in 1960.

 After the Chinese Exclusion Act

 After China became a World War II ally, that vast power over non-citizens was deployed in raids against immigrants of various ethnic groups whose politics were considered suspect.
 Many paper sons suddenly faced the exposure of their fraudulent documentations.
-The United States government was tipped off by an informer in Hong Kong as part of a cold war effort to stop illegal immigration.
+The United States government was tipped off by an informer in Hong Kong as part of a Cold War effort to stop illegal immigration.
 Many paper sons were scared of being deported back to China.
 Only in the 1960s did new legislation broaden immigration from Asia and gave paper sons a chance to tell the truth about who they were and restore their real names in "confessional" programs, but many chose to stick with their adopted names for fear of retribution and took their true names to their graves.
 Many paper sons never told their descendants about their past, leaving them with confusion and disconnecting them from their family history.
-Some paper sons even went as far as adopting the American lifestyle by not teaching their children their home dialects and forgetting any Chinese cultural aspects such as their cultural foods and rituals.
+Some paper sons even went as far as adopting the American lifestyle by not teaching their children their home languages and forgetting any Chinese cultural aspects such as their cultural foods and rituals.